vsathyapriyan/vsathyapriyan.github.io/demos.md

 # Demonstrations
 This page include Demos of current project.

-### Speech enhacnement using binary estimator selection applied to hearing aids with a remote microphone.
+### Speech enhancement using binary estimator selection applied to hearing aids with a remote microphone.
 - [Demo](https://vsathyapriyan.github.io/bes_complex/)